 Scientists discover that bacteria’s protective sheath looks and works a lot like the chain mail used by medieval knights.
 (1:35)

 (stream / mp3)

 The sun powers the planet, yet few of us actually use sun power to heat, cool and light our houses.
-Living on Earth's Helen Palmer has just put solar panels on her home, and she's so excited, she won't stop talking about her new power source.
+Living on Earth's Helen Palmer has just taken advantage of some solar power incentives in Massachusetts to put solar panels on her Cambridge home, and she's so excited, she won't stop talking about her new power source.
 (10:15)

 The Farm Bill Food Fight